carlosp420/PyPhyloGenomics_ms/MS.md

 handful of genes to be used in phylogenetic inference in several Lepidoptera groups [@matos2013; -@regier2013; @pena2011].

-Some studies have used NSG techniques to sequence miRNAs in phylogenomic analyses of the high level relationships in Panarthropoda [@campbell2011]. miRNAs are nonprotein coding RNAs of small length involved in DNA transcription and gene regulation.
-Using miRNAs for phylogenetics has the drawback that these molecules are not easy to sequence from genomic DNA as miRNAs are processed in the cell and shortened to \~ 22 base pair sequences [@wienholds2005].
+Some studies have used NGS techniques to sequence miRNAs in phylogenomic analyses of the high level relationships in Panarthropoda [@campbell2011]. miRNAs are nonprotein coding RNAs of small length involved in DNA transcription and gene regulation.
+Using miRNAs for phylogenetics has the drawback that these molecules are not easy to sequence from genomic DNA as miRNAs are processed in the cell and shortened to \~22 base pair sequences [@wienholds2005].

 One issue to develop is a strategy to develop molecular markers or